Fort Anne |

 (1776 - 1781), Jamestown

 Along with Beaver Tail Fort at Beavertail Point, these two Patriot forts were captured by the British in 1776, and used by them until 1779.
 They were also used by the French Marines in 1780 and 1781.
 This was also known as Prospect Hill Fort (1) and as Beaver Head Battery.
-The current remains on Prospect Hill are of British construction, located just south of Fort Getty Road on Battery Lane, overlooking the West Passage.
+The current earthworks here are of British construction, located just south of Fort Getty Road on Battery Lane, overlooking the West Passage.
 It has been restored as a 22-acre town park.
-Also located here are six observation stations from Fort Getty from World Wars I and II.
+Also located here on Prospect Hill are six concrete observation stations for the former gun batteries at nearby Fort Getty.

 Dutch Island Trading Post